2024–25 Chicago Bulls season

 The 2024–25 Chicago Bulls season was the 59th season for the franchise in the National Basketball Association (NBA).

 On March 8, 2025, the Chicago Bulls' championship banners were damaged by pyrotechnics during a Disturbed concert, which caused their banners to be removed from sight from the general public for the rest of the season as the team looked to restore the damage done to them entering the following season.
 On April 1, the Chicago Bulls gained a play-in berth following a victory over the Toronto Raptors, being the last team in the Eastern Conference to get a secured spot in at least the NBA play-in tournament for the season.
+They finished the season 39–43 for the second straight time.

 On April 16, the Bulls were eliminated from playoff contention for the third season in a row after losing in the first stage of the play-in tournament to the Miami Heat.
 After the end of the season, the Bulls would lose a coin flip for greater lottery draft odds at the #11 pick in the 2025 NBA draft; that selection would later rise up to become the #1 pick of that draft, with the Dallas Mavericks (who won that coin flip in question) acquiring the #1 pick in the process there after that franchise never rose up in the NBA draft lottery before that year.

+The Chicago Bulls drew an average home attendance of 20,138, the 3rd highest of all basketball teams in the world.